CarlDownsOracle/oci-auditing/README.md

 * supports multiple tenancies in a one go.
 * schedule daily, monthly or as needed for reporting/archiving tenancies details.
 * email reports & lot more features.
-* with GUI, also commandline access.
+* with GUI, and also command-line access.

 [TOC](#toc)